mahaveerwala/odin-recipes/README.md

-# odin-recipes
+# Indian-Cuisines

 heil og sæl,
-After I started learning coding in to TOP(The Odin Project) and this is my first Project called Odin-Recipes.
+After I started learning coding in to TOP(The Odin Project) and this is my first Project called Indian Cuisines.